pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 ###  DEALING WITH AUDIO VOLUME

-Press the VOL push button and rotate de encoder.
+Press the __VOL+__ push button and rotate de encoder.
 Press the button again to disable the command or wait for 4s;

 ### SELECTING THE BAND

-Press the BAND push button and rotate de encoder.
+Press the __BAND+__ push button and rotate de encoder.
 Press the button again to disable the command or wait for 4s;

 ### DEALING WITH AGC AND ATTENUATION

-Press the AGC push button and rotate de encoder.
+Press the __AGC__ push button and rotate de encoder.
 Press the button again to disable the command or wait for 4s;

 ### SELECTING BANDWIDTH

-Press the BW  push button and rotate de encoder.
+Press the __BW__  push button and rotate de encoder.
 Press the button again to disable the command or wait for 4s;

 ### SWITCHING THE STEP FREQUENCY

-Press the STEP  push button and rotate de encoder.
+Press the __STEP__  push button and rotate de encoder.
 Press the button again to disable the command or wait for 4s;

 ### SWITCHING THE MODE AM, LSB AND USB

-On AM mode press MODE push button to switch to LSB mode; press MODE push button again to switch to USB mode; and finally press MODE push button again to switch AM mode.
+On AM mode press __MODE__ push button to switch to LSB mode; press MODE push button again to switch to USB mode; and finally press MODE push button again to switch AM mode.

 ### VFO/BFO Switch